ISME

 • Music as a Lens for Interpreting Experience.
 Webinar: Music Education’s Role as Cross-Cultural Communication throughout the COVID-19 Pandemic, June 28, 2020.

 • Aligning Ethical Outcomes Across Curricula Levels.
-Institutional-level Training Program, CHRIST (Deemed to be University), 8th December 2020.
+Institutional-level Training Program, CHRIST University, 8th December 2020.

-• Organising Committee Member: Aesthetica 2021 Virtual International Conference on Reimagining the Arts and the Artists, CHRIST (Deemed to be University), Bangalore, India, 25-29th January 2021.
+• Organising Committee Member: Aesthetica 2021 Virtual International Conference on Reimagining the Arts and the Artists, CHRIST University, Bangalore, India, 25-29th January, 2021.

 Routledge